TenghanZhong/tenghanzhong.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-# 📝 Projects Experience

-[**Project**]
--Dynamic Pricing of ETF Options Based on Recurrent Neural Networks (2024)
----
-permalink: /
-title: "About Me"
-excerpt: ""
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 # **Welcome to my page!**

 · I am currently a Master's student in Mathematical Finance at the University of Southern California.